Banda Calypso na Amazônia

 Na Amazônia (In the Amazon) is the seventh album and the second DVD of Banda Calypso, launched in February 2005.
 The show that gave rise to the project was recorded on November 14, 2004 in Sambódromo of Manaus.

 The Show

-The show was exciting, its opening had an Indian theme, the costumes were colorful, with details in birds clothes and forests a pretty typical theme for those in Manaus, with hits of Volume 4 most of the show, can not be denied that the songs were in the general knowledge of there audience, and also the incredible performance of the guitarist Chimbinha, that while Joelma changed clothes, almost burst a totally exciting sound with his wonderful guitar.
+The show was exciting, its opening had an Indian theme, the costumes were colorful, with details in birds clothes and forests a pretty typical theme for those in Manaus, with hits of Volume 4 most of the show, cannot be denied that the songs were in the general knowledge of there audience, and also the incredible performance of the guitarist Chimbinha, that while Joelma changed clothes, almost burst a totally exciting sound with his wonderful guitar.